Skip to main content

 Mice are active, curious, and love to climb and explore.
 Their habitat should be designed to accommodate these natural behaviors, providing plenty of space and enrichment to keep them happy and healthy.

-• Glass Tanks: Excellent for providing deep bedding and preventing escapes.
-Requires a secure wire mesh lid for ventilation.
+• Glass Tanks: Excellent for providing deep bedding for burrowing and preventing escapes.
+Requires a secure wire mesh lid for adequate ventilation.

 • Wire Cages: Can be a good option, but bar spacing must be 1/4 inch or less to prevent escapes.
-Look for cages with a deep plastic base to allow for adequate bedding.
+Look for cages with a deep plastic base to allow for at least 4-6 inches of bedding.

 • Safe Bedding Types: